synfinatic/WiFlySerial/README.txt

 =======
 HISTORY
 =======
+*** 2014-Sep-15 1.09 Use AnySerial rather then relying on SoftwareSerial for talking to the WiFly

 *** 2012-May-05 1.08 Minor fix to setRemotePort();

 *** 2012-Apr-22 1.07 Time sync handling improvements and Client/Server library compilation issue resolved.

 *** 2012-Apr-14 1.06 Clean closing and faster data->command mode switching.